raspberrypilearning/scary-spot-the-difference/en/step_4.md

 --- /code ---
 --- /task ---

-These linee blits the image to the coordinates `x = 0` and `y = 0`; that is, the top-left corner of the image is being placed in the top-left corner of the window.
+These lines display the image at the coordinates `x = 0` and `y = 0`.
+This means the top left-hand corner of the images is placed in the top left-hand corner of the window.
 Then the program sleeps for a few seconds so you can view the image.